Do you know the most peculiar thing about choosing business tools in 2022 (or in the past few years, for that matter)?

 Social media marketing is often underestimated.
 Many companies limit themselves to creating a Facebook or LinkedIn page and posting some rare stuff on Twitter.
 The best of their efforts is to turn to an advertising agency for getting leads.
 The truth is, social media are still important and effective if you find your own way to stand out.

 27. Buffer — social media management SaaS tool

 Buffer is a handy tool to manage all your company’s social accounts in one dashboard.
 Above all, it’s convenient for scheduling social media posts.
 Just set the schedule you need and Buffer will publish everything automatically.

 Buffer also tracks your social media posts’ performance and provides you with insightful stats.

 There’s no need to monitor all your social media accounts separately for new comments and messages.
-They all land into one dashboard and can be easily managed from there.
+They all land on one dashboard and can be easily managed from there.